Home Expeditions What to Expect on an Expedition Cruise

 We may earn a commission if you book through links on this page.

-There is no fixed daily schedule on an expedition cruise — the programme responds to conditions, wildlife sightings, and the expedition leader’s judgement.
-But there is a natural rhythm that most expedition days follow, and understanding it in advance removes the disorientation that first-time passengers sometimes feel in the first 24 hours.
+There is no fixed daily schedule on an expedition cruise.
+The programme responds to conditions, wildlife sightings, and the expedition leader’s judgement.
+But there is a natural rhythm that most expedition days follow, and understanding it in advance removes the disorientation that first-time passengers sometimes feel in the opening 24 hours.

 2